The Cat's Fugue

 advanced

-According to eighteenth-century legend, Domenico Scarlatti received a flash of inspiration after a cat tiptoed across the royal harpsichord at the Spanish Court.
-He composed a fugue, and for the fugue's theme he used the succession of discordant pitches produced by Miss Pussy’s paws.
-This is my own fugue—a joyous romp over the keys—using the very same theme.
+According to an eighteenth-century legend, Domenico Scarlatti was struck by inspiration after a cat tiptoed across the royal harpsichord at the Spanish Court.
+He composed a fugue, using as its theme the stumbling line of errant notes produced by the feline’s paws.
+This is my own fugue built on that very same theme—a joyous romp over the keys in which order eventually emerges (but not without a few gleeful detours along the way).

 — Greg Anderson